-If the headwalls are built before the arch is backfilled, the backfill material should first be placed adjacent to each headwall.
-Place and compact material uniformly on both sides of the structure until the top of the arch is reached.
-Then backfill should proceed toward the center by extending the ramp, with care being taken to place and compact the material evenly on both sides of the arch.
+If the headwalls are built before the structure, the backfill material should first be placed adjacent to each headwall.
+Place and compact material uniformly on both sides of the structure until the top of the structure is reached.
+Then backfill should proceed toward the center by extending the ramp, with care being taken to place and compact the material evenly on both sides of the structure.
 Top loading will help control peaking.
+See Figure 8 above.